WildCodeSchool/workshop-end-project-OLD/README.md

-# End of project
+# End of project 2

-This workshop will last 3 days.
+This workshop will last 2 days.

 ## DAY 1 morning : last User Stories
 - The group sends their **last** feature Pull Request.
 No more US will be accept after this moment.

-## DAY 1 afternoon : test
+## DAY 1 afternoon : test - 2 hours
 - Each group installs the project of another group (think to write a good REAME.md on your project to help other developers install and configure your project).

 - Once the project you have to test is ready, check :